 Section 5 preclearance served as our democracy’s vital checkpoint that could halt discriminatory voting changes before they were implemented.
 It protected Black, Latinx, Asian, Native American, and Alaskan Native voters from racial discrimination in voting in the states and localities—mostly in the South— with the worst histories of racial discrimination in voting and redistricting.
 Since Shelby v.
 Holder dismantled Section 5, many of these states and jurisdictions can attempt to pass discriminatory voting policies that erode the rights of voters of color, and we are left without federal oversight.

-The 2021 redistricting cycle will be the first without Section 5 of the Voting Rights Act in place to protect against discriminatory redistricting.
+The 2021 redistricting cycle was the first without Section 5 of the Voting Rights Act in place to protect against discriminatory redistricting.
 By preventing discriminatory voting practices from going into effect, Section 5 blocked discriminatory redistricting plans, as well as myriad other discriminatory schemes, before their implementation.
-Because the Supreme Court immobilized these protections, the Shelby County ruling has had, and will continue to have, immense ramifications on redistricting and voting laws post-2020.
+Because the Supreme Court significantly weakened these protections, the Shelby County ruling has had, and will continue to have, immense ramifications on redistricting and voting laws post-2020.
 Now, only a few jurisdictions that are covered by court orders are required to preclear their proposed redistricting plans and other voting laws.
 Without Section 5 and the pre-approval process in place, jurisdictions that were notorious for their racial discrimination in voting policies can attempt to pass discriminatory redistricting policies following the 2020 Census, and we are left without federal oversight.

 LDF, Asian Americans Advancing Justice | AAJC, and MALDEF released a new guide to educate and empower communities to take part in the 2021 redistricting process and fight for fair maps.
 Power on the Line(s): Making Redistricting Work for Us is a guide to familiarize you with what redistricting is all about, and to provide you with ways you can make sure your voice is heard in the redistricting process for the seats that affect you.
 The appendix to the guide explains how you can get involved in the redistricting process in your state.